-The recommended distribution of available investment income generated from the Trust corpus shall be included in the annual operating and capital budgets as recommended by the City Manager.
+The recommended distribution of available mineral lease proceeds investment income generated from the Trust corpus from the General Endowment Fund and the General Gas Lease Capital Fund shall be included in the annual operating and capital budgets as recommended by the City Manager.
 This distribution from the Trust will be determined annually each April with City Council authorization to occur in June.

-- 6. In the event investment regulations prohibit the intended growth and expansion of the Trust, a provision for dissolution of the Trust will be incorporated into the initial Trust instrument.
-Dissolution of the Trust will first require a determination and recommendation of the corporate trustee and the Chief Financial Officer/ Director of Finance. - 7.
+- 6. In the event investment regulations prohibit the intended growth and - 7. expansion of the Trust, a provision for dissolution of the Trust will be incorporated into the initial Trust instrument.
+Dissolution of the Trust will first require a determination and recommendation of the corporate trustee and the Chief Financial Officer/ Director of Finance. - 8.
 To facilitate prudent management and reasonable returns and growth for the Trust Fund, during the 81st Legislative Session, the Public Funds Investment Act (Texas Local Government Code Chapter 2256) was amended.
 As amended the Act allows the Trust Fund to be managed in a flexible manner consistent with the Uniform Prudent Management of Institutional Funds Act (Texas Property Code Chapter 163).